 Research(Research Description PDF)

 The research in our group focuses upon the development and understanding of computational methodologies, and studies in heavy element chemistry, catalysis, protein modeling, drug design/understanding of disease, metal organic frameworks, green chemistry, and many other areas.
-One of the great features of theoretical and computational chemistry is that they can be utilized to investigate a broad array of challenges, and our group often finds ourselves engaged in areas as diverse as method development and studies of diatomic molecules to protein modeling and drug design, catalysis design, environmental challenges (i.e., CO2, PFAS), heavy element and transition metal chemistry, and mechanical properties of materials of importance in areas such as aircraft design.
+One of the great features of theoretical and computational chemistry is that they can be utilized to investigate a broad array of challenges, and our group is engaged in areas including quantum mechanical and quantum dynamical method development, spectroscopic and thermochemical studies of small molecules, protein modeling and drug design, catalysis design, environmental challenges (i.e., CO2, PFAS), heavy element and transition metal chemistry, and mechanical properties of materials of importance in areas such as aircraft design.